palexand/palexand.github.io/index.md

 semantics, digital systems design and software engineering.
 For more information on courses I teach, visit my [teaching](teaching) pages.

-Current Courses
-{% for course in site.data.teaching %}
-: yep 2
-{% endfor %}

 # Research

 ----